alibaba/conv-llava/docs/Model_zoo.md

 ### Customize training

 If you want to custimze your model, you can directly load the **second stage pretrained visual encoder and LLM** for instruction tuning.
-It takes about 6 hours to train the 768 resolution model with LLaVA-Instruct-665k on 8 A800 GPUs.
+It takes about 5 hours to train the 768 resolution model with LLaVA-Instruct-665k on a single 8 A800 GPUs.

 ### Training from scratch